A lot of people are scared to start a business officially, because they think it’s too complicated and expensive. But

 Woohoo!
 You’re a business owner!
 That wasn’t too bad, was it?
 Just a bit of homework to bring you one step closer to achieving your goals.

 Ready to start building your dream company?
-Start with a $2 .CA domain and save 70% off all hosting and website plans, too.
+Start with saving 70% on all hosting and website plans.
 Pretty sweet, we’d say.